spinkube/documentation/content/en/blog/community/spinkube-kind-rd/index.md

 ### Build KinD

-With both the `git` and `go` binaries available, you can now build KinD as follow:
+With both the `git` and `go` binaries available, you can now build KinD as follows:

 ***Windows Users ONLY***